 Step 2

-Next, proceed by cracking two eggs in a bowl.
+Next, proceed by cracking two eggs into a bowl.

 Step 3